England:- Civil Registration

-For an overview of where the indexes can be seen, look at this GRO page Using the General Register Office to research family history wwhich explains the index references and the county codes used at different times.
-It also links to 22 page PDF file which, as well as web sites, lists locations worldwide where the indexes can be viewed Public holders of the GRO Indexes.
-See also TNA Domestic Records Information 11.
+For an overview of researching using GRO records, look at this GRO page Research your family history using the General Register Office which explains the index references and the county codes used at different times.
+This PDF file, as well as web sites, lists locations worldwide where the indexes can be viewed: Public holders of the GRO Indexes.

 Mike Wheatley has provided a mapping of the reference numbers in the registers to registration districts